devops-workflow/terraform-aws-organizational-units/README.md

 Terraform module to create organizational units in an AWS master account.

-This is assumed to be a tempory implementation until OU support is added to Terraform
+This is assumed to be a temporary implementation until OU support is added to Terraform

 [Terraform registry](https://registry.terraform.io/modules/devops-workflow/organizational-units/aws)